raspberrypilearning/weather-station-guide/software-setup.md

 If you make a mistake, use the cursor UP arrow to go back to previous lines for editing.

-**This will take some time**.
+Please note that this will take some time.
 You will be prompted to create and confirm a password for the root user of the MySQL database server.
-Don't forget it, you'll need it later.
+Don't forget it, as you'll need it later.

-## Set up a local database

-###Create the database within MySQL
+###Create a local database within MySQL

   `mysql -u root -p`